Brett-Kennedy/GeneticDecisionTree/README.md

 DTs can be fairly sensitive to the training data, so by using different bootstrap samples, can induce different trees.
 Also set the random_state differently each time.
 Doing this can generate a large number of trees and then test the trees as a whole.
 That is, decision trees are constructed in a greedy manner (though it is possible to constrain them and to prune them), which means each decision considers only the current split and this is based only on the data in this subspace.
 With Genetic Decision Trees, on the otherhand, the construction is largely random (other than the construction done by scikit-learn decision trees (which are used internally for some tree generation), but the decisions make during fitting relate to the fit of the tree as a whole to the available training data.

+if disable mutations and combinations, just have random trees, so not really a genetic algorithm in this case, but can nevertheless generate strong trees, and is much faster.
+Is worth trying both.